—Click on the red YouTube button below the "Download CV" link to view my video course lectures.

 - Professor of Literature, Humanities

 Ron Strickland is the author and editor of essays, collections and journal issues on pedagogical and curricular issues in literary and cultural studies.
-He is also the creator of a widely-viewed series of internet lectures on topics in literature and cultural theory.
+He is also the creator more than 100 YouTube lectures on topics in literature and cultural theory.
 His current research focuses on the institutional and cultural politics of the Humanities in higher education.